arodriguez175/my-app/README.md

 ## What this Application Does

-This app displays the amount of pre given hours and previous hours that was saved and displays it to the user in different sections of the app after clicking on one of the options of daily, weekly, or monthly.
+This app displays the amount of hours and previous hours that were saved and displays it to the user in different sections of the app after clicking on one of the options of daily, weekly, or monthly.

 ## Technologies Used

-The project was built from scratch using HTML, CSS, and using the React.js library with [Create React App](https://github.com/facebook/create-react-app).
+The project was built from scratch using HTML, CSS, the React.js library with [Create React App](https://github.com/facebook/create-react-app), and Redux.

 ## How to Run It